 In mid-October, I attended my first jQuery Foundation boarding meeting.
 In case you missed the news, we announced in early September that the Dojo Foundation and jQuery Foundation are merging.

 SitePen is a huge supporter of TypeScript.
 It allows our developers to write using modern standards support for ES6 and some ES7 features while still targeting ES5 browsers.
-It also includes a type system that adds to our code’s integrity and makes it easier to write good software.

 Nearly every sufficiently large web application looks for a mechanism to efficiently synchronize or bind data between the Model and the View.
+There are many large scale application frameworks and approaches focused on this, whether the binding is one-directional like React, or follows other approaches such as those seen with AmpersandJS, Angular, Aurelia, Backbone, Ember, Knockout, Mayhem, or many others listed on ToDoMVC.

 Dojo’s Deferred module provides a convenient way of managing asynchronous operations.
 If you’re new to deferreds, you can get a good introduction by reading our blog post and some tutorials on dojotoolkit.org: Getting started with Deferreds and Dojo Deferreds and Promises.